-The Manchester to Delhi route will be operated by India’s biggest airline – IndiGo – and has been tipped to accelerate the benefits of the new UK-India trade deal by helping businesses across the North export to one of the world’s fastest-growing economies.
+The Manchester to Delhi route is operated by India’s biggest airline – IndiGo – and has been tipped to accelerate the benefits of the new UK-India trade deal by helping businesses across the North export to one of the world’s fastest-growing economies.
 The news comes just months after IndiGo picked Manchester for its first ever long-haul route into Europe, launching flights to Mumbai.

 Delhi is India’s capital and home to its government.
 It is also part of the famous ‘Golden Triangle‘ of Delhi, Agra – home of the Taj Mahal – and Jaipur, which is famed for its pink forts, palaces and temples.